ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

    ```
    {: codeblock}

-### Upgrading a VPN from a custom IKE policy by using the SDK
+### Upgrading a VPN from a custom IKE policy with the SDK
 {: #upgrade-vpn-custom-ike-policy-procedure-sdk}
 {: api}